Major Update 2/23/2015

 midbeach.
 It has been disintegrating the last several years due to battering by

 storms.
-RIGHT: A pre-beard, bad-hair picture of me at a nude beach in St.
+This picture was taken several years ago and the monolith now shows a lot of wear.
+ABOVE: A pre-beard, bad-hair picture of me at a nude beach in St.

 Barths.
 That's a live young conch in my hand; I threw it back.